elastisys/compliantkubernetes-apps/migration/README.md

 [Prepare snippets](main/prepare) are supposed to update the environment's configuration to the target version, an example snippet is the init step which runs the `ck8s init` command.
 [Apply snippets](main/apply) are supposed to update the environment's applications to the target versions, and example snippet is the apply step which run `helmfile upgrade` on all releases that have changed.
-It is expected that releases upgraded in other snippets are excluded from the apply snippet.
+It is expected that releases upgraded in other snippets targeting all versions are excluded from the general apply snippet.

 > [!tip]
-> This can be done by adding label expression of releases into the `skipped*` arrays of the `80-apply.sh` snippet:
+> This can be done by adding label expression of releases into the `skipped*` arrays of the `80-apply-all-versions.sh` snippet:
 >
 > ```diff
-> --- a/migration/main/apply/80-apply.sh
+> --- a/migration/main/apply/80-apply-all-versions.sh
-> +++ b/migration/main/apply/80-apply.sh
+> +++ b/migration/main/apply/80-apply-all-versions.sh
 > @@ -9,12 +9,15 @@ source "${ROOT}/scripts/migration/lib.sh"
 >  # Example: "app!=something"
 >  declare -a skipped